stabgan/icd10cm/guide_to_understanding_this_project_for_llms.md

    - Results are returned to frontend
    - Results are displayed in search results grid

+4. **Sidebar Navigation Flow**:
+   - User interacts with alphabet buttons in the left sidebar
+   - Selected letter triggers API request for codes starting with that letter
+   - Codes are displayed in the left panel
+   - User can scroll through codes and select one for detailed view
+   - Selected code is highlighted for better visibility

-4. **Detail View Flow**:
+5. **Detail View Flow**:
-   - User selects code from search results
+   - User selects code from search results or sidebar
    - App navigates to CodeDetailPage route
    - Code data is fetched from server by ID
-   - Detailed information is displayed with proper formatting
+   - Detailed information is displayed in right 50% panel
+   - PDF download option is available for exporting code details

-5. **Reset Database Flow**:
+6. **Reset Database Flow**:
    - User clicks "Reset Database" button
    - Confirmation dialog is displayed
    - Request is sent to reset-database endpoint
    - Server clears MongoDB collections
    - Server reloads data from last uploaded file
    - UI is refreshed to show updated data

-6. **Alphabetical Browsing Flow**:
-   - Sidebar shows letters with available codes
-   - User selects a letter to see all codes starting with that letter
-   - Codes are fetched from server by letter prefix
-   - User can select code to view details
+   - Success/failure messages are shown to the user

 ## Database Structure